Would you rather be a Jack-of-All-Trades or a Master of One? A generalist or specialist?

 People who find purpose in their work unlock the highest level of the motivation game.
 Purpose is what gets you out of bed in the morning and into work without groaning and grumbling.
 Organizations should capitalize on their most important asset—its people.
 Team members in your organization who have achieved personal mastery will better understand the business strategy of the organization and how their own actions contribute to their colleague’s and superior’s performance.

 No organization can force its employees to want to become masters in their role—but smart organizations create an environment that fosters this pursuit.
-Our ebook, How to Scale Motivation in Large Organizations, is filled with insights from ITA Group as well as social scientist and New York Times bestselling author, Dan Ariely, that can get the ball rolling.
+Our ebook, 50+ Ways to Motivate Your Employees for Measurable Results, is filled with insights from ITA Group as well as social scientist and New York Times bestselling author, Dan Ariely, that can get the ball rolling.